Tanq16/blog_site/_posts/2023-06-25-cloudfoxable.md

 cat outputfile | jq
 ```

 With these credentials, access to the instance that has the `ec2_privileged` role is needed.
 The instance has an open port 22, but it needs an SSH key.
-User data does not run after starting a stopped instance, unless it is used as a `cloud-init` script, which can be defined as following &rarr;
+User data does not run after starting a stopped instance unless it is used as a `cloud-init` script, which can be defined as the following &rarr;

 ```yml
 #cloud-config